-Fact Sheet: Proposed Decision Adopting 2023 Preferred System Plan (R.20-05-003)
+Fact Sheet: Decision Adopting 2023 Preferred System Plan (R.20-05-003)

-Background on the CPUC Integrated Resource Planning (IRP) Process:
+The CPUC's Integrated Resource Planning (IRP) Process:

-- Senate Bill (SB) 350 (De León, 2015) directed the CPUC to ensure that California's electric sector meets its greenhouse gas (GHG) reduction goals while maintaining reliability at the lowest possible costs.
+- Senate Bill (SB) 350 (De León, 2015) directed the CPUC to ensure that California's electric sector meets its greenhouse gas (GHG) reduction and other policy goals while maintaining reliability at the lowest possible costs.
 The CPUC developed an IRP process to do this work.
-The 2022-2023 IRP cycle targets electric sector decarbonization to support statewide GHG efforts while maintaining system reliability.
+The 2022-2023 IRP cycle targets electric sector decarbonization to support statewide GHG efforts, achieve the Senate Bill (SB) 100's goals, and maintain system reliability.
 The IRP process uses state-of-the art electric system modeling tools and a robust stakeholder process to help guide the CPUC's decision-making on meeting GHG and reliability goals for the electric sector. - IRP is a multi-step process.
 The first half of an IRP cycle builds on the findings of the previous cycle and is designed to provide analysis and guidance for those who provide power to the grid (called load-serving entities (LSEs)) to use to plan for meeting their GHG, reliability, and cost objectives.
 The second half of the IRP cycle is designed to consider the portfolios and actions that each LSE proposes for meeting these goals, and to allow the CPUC to review each LSE plan and aggregate their portfolios to develop a preferred one (called a Preferred System Plan (PSP) portfolio), and to consider further related actions.
-The development and adoption of a Preferred System Plan represents the final step of an IRP cycle.
+The development and adoption of a PSP represents the final step of an IRP cycle. - The Commission's IRP Process is the State's primary vehicle for building new clean energy resources.
+Procurement orders issued through the CPUC's IRP process require jurisdictional LSEs serving the vast majority of the state's load to bring on 18,800 MW of net qualifying capacity (NQC) of predominantly new, utility-scale, clean generation online.
+The PSP portfolio reflects those builds and informs future resource planning needs to meet state goals.

-Overview of the Proposed Decision
+Overview of the Decision

-On January 10, 2024, the CPUC issued a Proposed Decision (PD) to adopt the 2023 Preferred System Plan (PSP) and Transmission Planning Process (TPP) Portfolios.
-If implemented, the PD would:
+On February 15, 2024, the CPUC adopted a Decision on the 2023 Preferred System Plan (PSP) and Transmission Planning Process (TPP) Portfolios, which:

-Adopt a Preferred System Plan: The PD would adopt an aggregated portfolio that reduces statewide yearly GHG emissions from the electric sector to 25 million metric tons (MMT) by 2035.
-The proposed portfolio reflects the resource preferences of CPUC jurisdictional load-serving entities and includes an expectation that over 50 GW of new clean energy resources will be built to serve load by 2035, including 4.5 GW of offshore wind.
-The PD's Proposed PSP portfolio is a 25 MMT portfolio, which corresponds to the low end of the 2030 target range set by the California Air Resources Board when it adopted the most recent Scoping Plan update.
+Adopts a Preferred System Plan: The Decision adopts an aggregated portfolio that reduces statewide yearly GHG emissions from the electric sector to 25 million metric tons (MMT) by 2035 as compared to the previously adopted 38 MMT by 2030 planning target.
+The portfolio reflects the resource preferences of CPUC jurisdictional load-serving entities and includes an expectation that over 56 GW of new clean energy resources will be built to serve load by 2035, including 4.5 GW of offshore wind.
+The PSP portfolio is a 25 MMT portfolio, which corresponds to the low end of the 2030 target range set by the California Air Resources Board when it adopted the most recent Scoping Plan update.